nusratdevo/device_tracker/README.md

 npm start
 ```

-# Create the Django API with token-based JWT authentication: django App
+# Create the Django API With Django restFramework:
 * add vurtual environment
 * For the First, Install Django ,djangorestframework
 * install all requirement.txt file package